graalvm/graalvm-demos/native-list-dir/README.md

-# GraalVM Demos: Native images for Faster Startup
+# GraalVM Native Image for Faster Startup Demo

 This repository contains a Java application that counts files and their sizes in a specified directory.
 The demo shows how to compile this Java application ahead-of-time with Oracle GraalVM Native Image and apply Profile-Guided Optimization (PGO) for more performance gains.